GU-CLASP/language-and-perception/meetings.md

 ### Read

+* [Vision-and-Language Navigation: Interpreting Visually-Grounded Navigation Instructions in Real Environments.](https://openaccess.thecvf.com/content_cvpr_2018/papers/Anderson_Vision-and-Language_Navigation_Interpreting_CVPR_2018_paper.pdf) Peter Anderson, Qi Wu, Damien Teney, Jake Bruce, Mark Johnson, Niko Sünderhauf, Ian Reid, Stephen Gould, Anton van den Hengel; Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018, pp. 3674-3683 (suggested by Nikolai, LaP, 2022-04-08)

+* Guy Emerson.
+2020.
+[What are the Goals of Distributional Semantics?.](https://aclanthology.org/2020.acl-main.663.pdf) In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 7436–7453, Online.
+Association for Computational Linguistics. (suggested by Adam, RoM, 2022-03-25)

+* Tzuf Paz-Argaman, Reut Tsarfaty, Gal Chechik, and Yuval Atzmon.
+2020.
+[ZEST: Zero-shot Learning from Text Descriptions using Textual Similarity and Visual Summarization.](https://aclanthology.org/2020.findings-emnlp.50.pdf) In Findings of the Association for Computational Linguistics: EMNLP 2020, pages 569–579, Online.
+Association for Computational Linguistics. (suggested by Bill and Nikolai, LaP, 2022-03-11)

+* A. Ettinger.
+[What BERT Is Not: Lessons from a New Suite of Psycholinguistic Diagnostics for Language Models.](https://doi.org/10.1162/tacl\_a\_00298) Transactions of the Association for Computational Linguistics, 8:34–48, 01 2020. (suggested by Adam, RoM, 2022-02-25)

   * Ben-Yosef Guy and Ullman Shimon.
 2018.
 [Image interpretation above and below the object level.
 Interface Focus](http://doi.org/10.1098/rsfs.2018.0020).
 8:20180020.
 20180020. (suggested by Nikolai/Simon, LaP, 2022-02-11)